iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/configuration/output_format.md

 # Output Format

-The Iai-callgrind output can be customized with [command-line arguments](../../../cli_and_env/output.md).
+The Iai-Callgrind output can be customized with [command-line arguments](../../../cli_and_env/output.md).
 But, the fine-grained terminal output format is adjusted in the benchmark itself.
 For example [truncating the description][`OutputFormat.truncate_description`], [showing a